-Background: Ethics education in medical schools lacks uniformity, yielding uncertainty when providers are faced with ethically complex patients.
-Without streamlined ethics training, providers are less confident in their ability to provide ethically appropriate care for all patients, particularly for those most ethically vulnerable.
-This case report seeks to elucidate ethical concerns when treating an ethically complex patient.
-Subsequently, the need for early ethics education is substantiated.
-The Case: A 58-year-old unhoused patient with no known medical history presented to the emergency department (ED) for evaluation of an infected foot wound.
+- 3 Ethics education in medical schools lacks uniformity, yielding uncertainty when providers are faced with - 4 ethically complex patients.
+Without streamlined ethics training, providers are less confident in their ability to - 5 provide ethically appropriate care for all patients, particularly for those most ethically vulnerable.
+This case 6 report seeks to elucidate ethical concerns when treating an ethically complex patient.
+Subsequently, the need - 7 for early ethics education is substantiated. - 8 - 9 The Case - 10 A 58-year-old unhoused patient with no known medical history presented to the emergency department (ED) - 11 for evaluation of an infected foot wound.
 Imaging confirmed acute gas gangrene osteomyelitis.
-The patient refused the recommended below-the-knee amputation (BKA) but was amenable to intravenous antibiotic therapy.
-He was subsequently determined by psychiatry to lack decisional capacity and met the DSM-5 criteria for schizoaffective psychosis.
-Subsequently, the patient's brother deferred decision-making to the patient's, was respected.
-Conclusion: In this case, the patient's autonomy was prioritized, despite his high level of ethical vulnerability.
-Ethically conscious treatment was provided despite the implicit stigmatization of homelessness and psychiatric illness.
-However, an ethics consultation was necessary for this to occur.
-Ultimately, this paper should serve as a call to action for standardization and prioritization of ethics education during and beyond medical training.
+The patient - 12 refused the recommended below-the-knee amputation (BKA) but was amenable to intravenous antibiotic - 13 therapy.
+He was subsequently determined by psychiatry to lack decisional capacity and met the DSM-5 - 14 criteria for schizoaffective psychosis.
+Subsequently, the patient's brother deferred decision-making to the - 15 patient, who he believed should make his own medical decisions.
+Following an ethics consultation, the - 16 brother's decision, and by proxy the patient's, was respected.